sci-search-gang/scientific-weibo/README.md

-wb-fun
+About
 ======
-Scientific Weibo is a javascript bookmarklet to allow access to blocked search results on Sina Weibo.
+A javascript bookmarklet to allow access to blocked search results on Sina Weibo.

 Running
 =======